How to automatically identify your most important DNA matches

 The source code for the algorithm can be found here:

 This article was originally posted on Medium, on 10 May 2019.
 Cover photo by Simon Abrams.
-Feel free to write a response.
-Let me know what you think of this post or ask me about genetic genealogy or genealogical research.
+Feel free to ask me about modeling & simulation, genetic genealogy, or genealogical research.
 To see my articles on Medium, click here.
-And here’s a nifty calculator that lets you find the amount of an ancestor’s DNA you have when combined with various relatives.
+And try out a nifty calculator that’s based on the first of my three genetic models.
+It lets you find the amount of an ancestor’s DNA you have when combined with various relatives.
+And most importantly, check out these ranges of shared DNA percentages or shared centiMorgans, which are the only published values that match known standard deviations.